Zahra-Azadi/portfolio/data-modeling/README.md

+here there are some sample self defiend projects:
+Rain_predict for clasification type and Salary for continuous type predictions.

 full project contaning  Data wrangling , EDA and modeling for prediction of salary
 #### Project Overview
   * Created a tool that estimates data science salaries (MAE ~ $ 15K)